 there is a difference when adding/removing nodes: benchmark

-Chrome (and maybe other browsers as well) coalesce layouts and paints that happen quickly after each other (e.g. in parralel setTimeout(0)).
+Chrome (and maybe other browsers as well) coalesce layouts and paints that happen quickly after each other (e.g. in parallel setTimeout(0)).
 See this benchmark that updates 4 regions on the screen and look at the layout and paint events in the DevTools timeline.
 So using requestAnimationFrame to prevent paints / layouts is not always required!

 Note: in flush phase we only buffer structural changes, but not property changes to individual elements:

-gets very complicated to decide for custom elements and native elemnts when a binding can be moved to flush phase and when not.
+gets very complicated to decide for custom elements and native elements when a binding can be moved to flush phase and when not.
 E.g. <input bind-value="value"> can be moved to flush phase, but <input bind-validation-message="error"> cannot / need to cause another digest.

 using the directive.bind notation Angular already buffers reads to native properties